 6 oz semi-sweet chocolate

 ½ cup heavy cream

 1 Tbsp dark rum

-Put chocolate in a small bowl, in a saucepan bring cream to a boil, and pour it over it over chocolate.
-Stir mixture until chocolate is melted and glaze is smooth and stir in rum.
-Pour glaze finely chopped over torte, smoothing glaze with a spatula and letting excess drip down the side, and let torte stand for 2 hours, or until glaze is set.
+Put the chocolate in a small bowl, in a saucepan bring cream to a boil, and pour it over the chocolate.
+Stir the mixture until chocolate is melted and glaze is smooth and stir in rum.
+Pour glaze finely chopped over the torte, smoothing glaze with a spatula and letting excess drip down the side, and let torte stand for 2 hours, or until glaze is set.
 Serve the torte with whipped cream.

 Chestnut Cinnamon Cookies (Gluten-Free)

 - 500g chestnut, ¾ cup when roasted, peeled, and ground

 - 1 cup rice flour

 - 150g butter, at room temperature

 - ½ tsp vanilla powder